orstavik/JoiComponents/book/chapter6/Pattern4_BatchCustomElementUpgrades.md

 * reverse the interception of the traversal of the DOM in response to `customElement.define`, so that calls to `customElement.define` will trigger upgrades of the DOM,
-* but `customElements.polyfillWrapFlushCallback` does not trigger an upgrade of the DOM by itself, and therefore you must call `customElements.upgrade(document)` to upgrade the DOM.
+* but `customElements.polyfillWrapFlushCallback` does not trigger an upgrade of the DOM by itself, and therefore you must also call `customElements.upgrade(document)` to upgrade the DOM.

 To make these two methods easily accessible, we add them under the globally accessible `window.WebComponents` object.